Vietnam E-Commerce Legal Policies: What You Need to Know

 Consumer Protection Law

-Vietnam’s Consumer Protection Law (CPL) 2023 marks a significant expansion in regulatory scope, now encompassing offshore entities alongside domestic ones.
-The concept of online or electronic purchases (called “remote transaction”) where consumers cannot physically inspect goods beforehand.
-Businesses engaging in remote transactions must provide comprehensive and accurate information to consumers, ensuring clarity on rights and complaint procedures.
+Vietnam’s Consumer Rights Law 2023 marks a significant expansion in regulatory scope and took effect on 1 July 2024.
+It covers consumer transactions conducted through electronic means and remote transactions where consumers cannot directly inspect goods or services before entering into the transaction.
+Businesses engaging in remote transactions must provide comprehensive and accurate information to consumers, including clarity on transaction terms, consumer rights, and complaint procedures.

 E-Transactions Law